Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦4 # Memory Management/🟩1 @ Memory Management.md

 $$\Large \color{green} Nb\space Pages = \frac{size(process)}{size(page)}$$
 _For example:_
 ```
-Suppose a process with a size of 16KB on a 32 bit system.
+Suppose a process with a size of 16KB on a 32 bit (4KB page) system.
 Then the nb of pages = 16/4 = 4 pages
 ```
 ![[Pasted image 20230303102705.png]]